paulinasg/personal-site/README.md

 ## the goal 🚀
 - a fun, interactive website to allow the viewer to learn a little bit about me
-- after playing around with figma,
+- after a long time playing around with figma, I am finally getting into the coding!

 ## current status 📚
-- making a start on coding my figma mockup
-- so far only works on a computer, will implement bootstrapping very soon!
+- just implemented CSS media qeuries to adjust for different screen sizes1
 - keeping it simple, learning about animations in CSS